Share On

 Hardware Disease

 Hardware Disease refers to the injuries that can result from any animal resident eating something they shouldn’t, especially pieces of human-made hardware like nails, screws, and staples.
 Hardware disease can have devastating effects on any resident.
 Check out our resource on Hardware Disease prevention here.
 Geese are prone to zinc toxicity which is often the result of eating small, shiny metal objects containing zinc.
-When ingested, a zinc object, such as a penny, is broken down in the gastrointestinal tract and zinc is released into the body.
+When ingested, a zinc object, such as a penny, is broken down in the gastrointestinal track, and zinc is released into the body.
 This can cause damage to red blood cells, the pancreas, and the gizzard.
-US pennies made after 1983 contain 98% zinc and a single one can be fatal to geese if swallowed.
-Hardware that may also contain zinc includes, nails, bolts, plumbing nuts, nuts, washers, screws, staples, etc, as well as galvanized metal.
+US pennies made after 1983 contain 98% zinc and a single one can be fatal to a goose if swallowed.
+Hardware that may also contain zinc includes, nails, bolts, plumbing nuts, nuts, washers, screws, staples, etc, as well as galvanized metal

 Symptoms of zinc poisoning include: